chengkuanz/Picross/README.md

 - A Java IDE (e.g., Eclipse, IntelliJ IDEA) (Optional)
 - Network connection for multiplayer (Optional)

-### Batch File
+### Option 1 Run the Provided Batch File
+Go to [Release](https://github.com/chengkuanz/Picross/releases) and download the latest `source_code.zip`and unzip it.

-For easier execution, you can use the provided batch file `gameStarter.bat`.
-Double-click the batch file, and it will compile the code, create a JAR file, generate Javadocs, and run the game.
+Double-click the batch file `gameStarter.bat`and it will compile the code, create a JAR file, generate Javadocs, and run the game.

-### How to use
-Use the on-screen controls to play Picross.
-After double click the provided batch file, choose to host (server) or join (client) a game.
-You need to start both the server and the client components.
-Follow the clues and fill in the grid to solve the puzzle.
+### Option 2 Run the executable file
+Go to [Release](https://github.com/chengkuanz/Picross/releases) and download the latest `Picross_exe.zip` and unzip it.

+Run the `Game.exe`, make sure `Game.exe` and `image` are in the same folder.

 ## Design Pattern and Architecture
 The project follows the MVC (Model-View-Controller) design pattern, ensuring a clean separation of concerns: